thiagosouza-ciandt/workshop-anthropic-agentic/customer-support-agent/README.md

 ---

-> **Workshop focus:** Everything you need to build is in `app/api/chat/route.ts` and a handful of new files you create during the sessions.
+> **Workshop focus:** Everything you need to build is in `app/lib/agents/` — a handful of files you create during the sessions.
 The frontend, database, Docker infrastructure, and backoffice UI are **already set up and running** — they exist to make the agent feel real, not to be studied.
-You don't need to understand or modify them.
 >
-> The sections on Architecture, SSE, Database, and File Reference are **informational only** — context for the curious.
-The workbook (`WORKSHOP_STEPS.md`) is where the hands-on work happens.
+> The sections on Architecture, Tools, and the Agentic Loop are **informational reference**.
+The hands-on work is in [`WORKSHOP_STEPS.md`](WORKSHOP_STEPS.md).

 ---